- 01 What Your Agent Is Really Being Hired To Do

 A Calm Way To Compare Your Options

 You do not need to make this decision based on pressure or personality alone.
-Comparing how different Realtors think, communicate, and work to protect your interests can make the choice much clearer.
+Comparing how different agents think, communicate, and work to protect your interests can make the choice much clearer.